DirkieDurky/dirc/README.md

 Byte 1 holds the pointer to the head of the free list.
 The free list is stored in all free blocks on the heap, so it will simply point to the first free block.
+Byte 2 holds the screen buffer offset.
+The number that indicates the offset of the console component.
+Is used for scrolling the text on the console.

 The last 2MiB is for the stack.
 It starts at the end and grows downward.